grame-cncm/faustdoc/src/manual/errors.md

 ### Table construction errors

-The [rdtable](../manual/syntax.md#rdtable-primitive) primitive can be used to read through a read-only (pre-defined at initialisation time) table.
+The [rdtable](../manual/syntax.md#rdtable-primitive) primitive can be used to read through a read-only (predefined at initialization time) table.
 The [rwtable](../manual/syntax.md#rwtable-primitive) primitive can be used to implement a read/write table.
-Both have a size computed at compiled time
+Both have a size computed at compile time.

 The `rdtable` primitive assumes that the table content is produced by a processor with 0 input and one output, known at compiled time.
 So the following expression: